GLOBAL MARKETS-Equities bounce back while yields, oil prices drop

 Last week, central banks in the United States, Britain and Australia raised interest rates and investors girded for more tightening as policymakers fought soaring inflation. .N

-After dipping into the red for about two hours, the S&P was last up solidly on the day in contrast with Monday's furious sell-off.
-Technology, the market's biggest growth sector, was leading gains as investors reacted to falling bond yields.
+After turning red for a few hours earlier in the session, the S&P closed up slightly while Nasdaq added almost 1%.
+Technology, the market's biggest growth sector, was leading gains as investors reacted to falling bond yields and bounced back after a furious sell-off on Monday.

 Matthew Miskin, co-chief investment strategist at John Hancock Investment Management, was reassured by policy makers including Cleveland Federal Reserve Bank President Loretta Mester.
 While Mester said unemployment may increase and growth may slow, she added that tightening should not cause a "sustained downturn."